Benjent/albums-to-buy/README.md

 * Rollins Band - The End Of Silence
 * Rollins Band - Weight
 * Saint Vitus - Born Too Late
-* Tank - Filth Hounds Of Hades
+* Tempel - On The Steps Of The Temple
+* Tempel - The Moon Lit Our Path
 * Tool - Fear Inoculum
 * Turbid North - Eyes Alive
 * Venomous Concept - Politics Versus The Erection